ethereum/consensus-specs/specs/core/0_deposit-contract.md

 * `__init__()`: initializes the contract
 * `get_deposit_root() -> bytes32`: returns the current root of the deposit tree
-* `deposit(bytes[512])`: adds a deposit instance to the deposit tree, incorporating the input argument and the value transferred in the given call.
-Note: the amount of value transferred *must* be within `MIN_DEPOSIT_AMOUNT` and `MAX_DEPOSIT_AMOUNT`, inclusive.
+* `deposit(pubkey: bytes[48], withdrawal_credentials: bytes[32], signature: bytes[96])`: adds a deposit instance to the deposit tree, incorporating the input arguments and the value transferred in the given call.
+Note: the amount of value transferred *must* be at least `MIN_DEPOSIT_AMOUNT`.
 Each of these constants are specified in units of Gwei.